Are Guardiola's Man City boring or misunderstood?

 Certainly, the two sides' clash just after Christmas could be put forward as an example of City sucking some of the fun out of what could have been a tense and dramatic occasion.

-In front of a lively Brentford Community Stadium crowd, the Bees started well in their first meeting with City in the leage for three-quarters of a century.
+In front of a lively Brentford Community Stadium crowd, the Bees started well in their first meeting with City in the league for three-quarters of a century.

 Ederson had to react quickly to keep out a deflection from Ruben Dias, while a Yoane Wissa strike was cleared off the line by Joao Cancelo.